Bariskau/pipescript-ts/README.md

 npm run jest
 ```

+## TODO

+- Remove step from pipeline
+- Set priority for step

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.